arungudelli/golang/content/en/tips/string-to-byte-array-go.md

 We can use byte array to store a collection of binary data, for example, the contents of a file.

-The above code to convert string to byte slice is very useful while using `ioutil.WriteFile` function, which accepts a bytes slice as its parameter:
+The above code to convert string to byte slice is very useful while using `ioutil.WriteFile` function, which accepts a bytes as its parameter:

 ```
 WriteFile func(filename string, data []byte, perm os.FileMode) error